By now, you probably know how beneficial Google ads can be for your business. But which ones should you focus on?

 03. Google Display

-The Google Display Network is a massive collection of over 2 million websites, reaching an overwhelming 90% of the world’s internet users.
-When you create a Google Display ad, your brand can appear in social media newsfeeds, banners, and even in email inboxes.
+The Google Display Network is a massive collection of over 2 million websites, reaching 90% of the world’s internet users.
+When you create a Google Display ad, your brand can appear in social media newsfeeds, banners, and email inboxes.

 Why choose Google Display ads?

 - Display your brand across the internet to interested users

 You can use both video and non-video ads on YouTube.
 The latter are the same as Google display ads.